xforever1313/Filesing/Readme.md

 Filesing is a tool that can take in a configuration file and search a directory's contents for files that match regex(s) specified.
 The configuration file can also specify which directories and/or files to ignore while searching.

-Filesing's name is derived from a "[dowsing](https://en.wikipedia.org/wiki/Dowsing)" device... but instead of finding water, it searchs files for regexes.
+Filesing's name is derived from a "[dowsing](https://en.wikipedia.org/wiki/Dowsing)" device... but instead of finding water, it searchs files for text that matches a list of regexes.

 Build Status
 ------